tensorflow/minigo/README.md

 The training job will collect games from that directory and turn it into chunks, which it will use to play a new model.

-the evaluation job will collect the new model, evaluate it against the old one, and bless it into the directory of models if it meets expectations.

->>>>>>> master

 Bringing up a cluster
 ---------------------